python-hyper/h11/docs/source/api.rst

 a client and a different one for when we're a server: every :class:`Connection`: object is always tracking *both* state machines.

+client: sends a :class:`Request` event, zero or more :class:`Data` events, and an :class:`EndOfMessage` event.

+The server waits to receive the :class:`Request` event, and then sends zero or more :class:`InformationalResponse` events, a :class:`Response` event, zero or more :class:`Data` events, and a :class:`EndOfMessage` event.

+And then, either both sides close the connection, or else they re-use the connection for another request/response cycle.

 .. ipython:: python
    :suppress: